Skip to main content

 We share the concerns of many about anti-semitism in the UK and globally.
 We stand firmly against anti-semitism.

-BDS states "BDS campaigns target the Israeli state because of its responsibility for serious violations of international law and the companies and institutions that participate in and are complicit in these Israeli violations.
+The BDS National Committee states "BDS campaigns target the Israeli state because of its responsibility for serious violations of international law and the companies and institutions that participate in and are complicit in these Israeli violations.
 The BDS movement does not boycott or campaign against any individual or group simply because they are Israeli."

 Organisations such as Jewish Voice for Peace and Boycott from Within show that there is support for BDS within both the Jewish and Israeli communities.
-Ethical Consumer reader Nikki Mailer is a member of Manchester Jewish Action for Palestine.
-She says “BDS is calling for basic human rights.”
+Ethical Consumer reader Nikki Mailer is a member of Manchester Jewish Action for Palestine, and says “BDS is calling for basic human rights.”
 We believe it is vital to hold states to account and believe that the BDS movement is a peaceful way to do this.

 'Why do you focus so much on Israel?
 Why not the China boycott or other boycotts?'